facebook/react-native/CONTRIBUTING.md

 * *Try* to keep it around 80 characters line length (sometimes it's just not possible...)
 * `*` operator goes with the variable name (e.g. `NSObject *variableName;`)

+#### Java

+* In method calls spanning multiple lines, closing bracket is on the same line as the last argument.
+* 100 character line length

 ### Documentation

 * Do not wrap lines at 80 characters - configure your editor to soft-wrap when editing documentation.